Volvo B10M: Singapore

 Singapore Bus Services evaluated a mid-engine Volvo B10MD double-decker bus bodied by East Lancashire Coachbuilders in 1984.
 It was registered as SBS4961B and ran on route 111, serving Hougang Central Terminal and Ghim Moh Terminal.
 No further B10MD units were acquired however.
 A second B10M demonstrator was an air-conditioned single-deck bus bodied by Van Hool which was acquired and registered as SBS9C in 1986.
 It was also the only Volvo B10M Mark I acquired by Singapore Bus Services and it was sold to an operator in New Zealand by the end of the 1990s.

 SBS purchased a grand total of 977 B10M Mark 2, 3 and 4 units between 1989 and 1998, making up a large part of its single-decker bus fleet.
 This was the third-largest fleet of any single bus model to ever exist in Singapore history.

 The Volvo B10M Mark IIs were the first to be used, with all 200 delivered between March 1988 and April 1989.
 They were registered as SBS1696L to SBS1895D.
 The Volvo B10M Mark IIs were originally delivered as non-air-conditioned buses.
 Later, 110 units were converted to air-conditioned buses.
 The Mark IIs received bodywork by Duple Metsec and Walter Alexander PS.
-They were retired by May 2008 after fulfilling their 19-year lifespan, except one which was sold to New Zealand.
-The Mark IIs were replaced by Scania K230UB Euro IV and the Volvo B10BLE CNG.
+They were retired by May 2008; after fulfilling their 19-year lifespan, except one which was sold to New Zealand.
+The buses were originally supposed to be replaced by 200 Volvo B10BLE single deckers in 2005, because of the Euro IV regulations, it was reduced to 10 Volvo B10BLE single deckers whereas the remainder was replaced by Scania K230UB, the lifespan was extended due to the bus model change.

 300 B10M Mark IIIs were delivered between November 1992 and June 1993.
 They were bodied by Duple Metsec, and had received mid-life refurbishment.
 Most units received a two-year lifespan extension due to insufficient replacement buses, and were all retired by June 2012.

 Some of the units were registered with Malaysia's Agensi Pengangkutan Awam Darat (APAD) (Land Public Transport Agency) for use on cross-border routes 160, 170 (Red Plate, then known as 170) and 170 (Blue Plate, then known as 170X), as such: